 What should be in an intake form for counseling?

-Keep in mind that the intake form will be tailored for the type of counseling you perform, For example, a counselor that sees mainly couples will likely include questions about relationships, whereas a child therapist would focus on issues pertinent to children.
-The intake form acts as a first step for the areas that need to be addressed in treatment.
+Keep in mind that the therapy intake form will be tailored for the type of counseling you perform.
+For example, a counselor that sees mainly couples will likely include questions about relationships, whereas a child therapist would focus on issues pertinent to children.
+The counseling intake form acts as a first step for the areas that need to be addressed in treatment.
 Additionally, a therapist often has a large caseload and it can be difficult to remember everyone’s background.
 An intake form is a valuable resource that a clinician can refer to as a base of information about a particular client.

 Consent for Services

 This counseling intake form outlines what a client should expect from therapy and the specific rules for your practice.
 It also takes into account the Health Insurance Portability and Accountability Act (HIPAA), a federal law that provides privacy protections and patient rights regarding the use and disclosure of Protected Health Information (PHI) for treatment, payment, and practice operations.
 More privacy information can be discussed in an additional form, as we will mention below.

 It is recommended that you discuss the following areas when using the “consent for services” intake form:

 - The description of how therapy works, including assessment procedures and expected course of treatment.

 - How to make and cancel appointments and how long those appointments will last.

 - How much sessions cost and the fees assessed if clients cancel late or don’t show up.

 - Is insurance accepted and how will insurance claims be processed?
 It is also necessary to let a client know that insurance companies will require a diagnosis and want access to other personal information, such as a treatment plan.
 Additionally, it is critical to recognize that insurance reimbursement may be limited to a certain number of sessions.